Health

 Foundations Beyond Diet

 Nutritional improvement alone will not dramatically restore libido.
 Adequate sleep (7-9 hours), regular exercise (especially strength training, which raises testosterone), and stress management are simultaneously necessary.
 Diet is merely the foundation, and improving overall quality of life is the essence of libido recovery.
+If decreased libido persists for several months or more, consider getting a blood test at a urology or gynecology clinic.

 Summary